amv/gae-js2py-es2015-example/README.md

 First install the python and node packages:

     git clone https://github.com/amv/
-    pip install -r requirements.text -t lib
+    pip install -r requirements.txt -t lib
     npm install

-Then start the gulp translator watcher in the background:
+Then start the gulp translator watcher in the background, and then the GAE dev server in the foreground after a few seconds:

-    gulp &

-Then start the Google App Engine dev server:

-    dev_appserver.py .
+    gulp & sleep 5; dev_appserver.py .

 You can then test the service using curl, but bear in mind that it has an intentional 1000 ms delay for showcasing the Promise in action: